SorrasitBunluehan/FreeRTOSMicrogear/README.md

 ### Description
 This is ESP8266 Firmware base on FREERTOS SDK.
 Main objective is to build hardware microgear board to support NETPIE IOT platform and to liberate microgear from various platform compatible issue.

 You can find latest version of FREERTOS SDK here -> https://github.com/espressif/ESP8266_RTOS_SDK To use this board effectively used it with NETPIE IOT Platform -> https://netpie.io/

 ### Features
 ========
-- Real time base firmware
+[x] Real time base firmware
-- Stand alone base on **AT COMMAND**
+[x] Stand alone base on **AT COMMAND**
-- MQTT module:
-    + NETPIE compatible
-    + Support subscribing, publishing, authentication (it should be a fully functional client).
-    + Support SSL (In FUTURE)
+[x] Support Library Arduino Mega & Uno
+[x] MQTT MODULE (Only Netpie compatible):
+    -Subscribing
+    -Publish up top 1024 Bytes
+    -Key, Secret and Token Authentication
-    + Easy to setup and use
+    -Easy to setup and use
 - TCP module:
     + Support ALL mandatory functions eg.connect, print, flush
     + Easy to used API